Former AP photojournalist Kim Chonkil dies at age 89

 For most South Koreans, it was the first time they saw the staunch anti-communist dictator who would rule the country for nearly 20 years before being assassinated in 1979.
 He left a mixed legacy as a successful economic strategist and a brutal strongman who tortured and executed dissidents.

+“He was at the very front line of recording South Korea’s contemporary history,” said Paul Shin, a longtime AP writer and former colleague of Kim.
+“He always tried harder than others to be at the scene.
+He had a strong sense of responsibility, but was also a very generous person.”

-Hired by AP during the 1950-53 Korean War, Kim also covered the fall of South Korea’s first president, Syngman Rhee, who fled into exile in Hawaii in 1960 amid nationwide protests over election-rigging suspicions and pro-democracy demonstrations in the southern city of Gwangju, where hundreds died in a violent crackdown.
+Kim was hired by AP during the 1950-53 Korean War, initially helping American reporters as an interpreter and translator before formally getting a job as a photojournalist.
+He also covered the fall of South Korea’s first president, Syngman Rhee, who fled into exile in Hawaii in 1960 amid nationwide protests over election-rigging suspicions and the 1980 pro-democracy demonstrations in the southern city of Gwangju, where hundreds died in a violent crackdown.

 Kim also covered a wave of pro-democracy protests in 1987 that eventually forced the government of Chun Doo-hwan, another army general who took power in a coup weeks after Park’s death, to accept free presidential elections.